-Halong Bay Overview
+Halong Bay On a Budget

 The best time to visit Ha Long Bay is between March and June, but if you want to skip the crowds, go from June to September, which is low season for travel so you'll be able to save some cash.
 High season hits again between October and November.
 December through February is another low travel season to avoid crowds, but be prepared for cloudy, cold, and rainy weather, which may likely obstruct optimal views of the karsts and bay.